""

 Download Free Sample

-Avocado Waste Market generated a waste volume of 3.80 million tons in 2024 and is estimated to reach a volume of 6.92 million tons by 2033.
-In terms of recycled avocado waste, the market recorded a volume of 0.912 million tons in 2024 and is estimated to reach a recycling volume of 2.90 million tons by 2033 with a CAGR of 13.1% during the forecast period.
+Avocado Waste Market generated 3.80 million tons of waste in 2024 and is projected to reach 6.92 million tons by 2033.
+In terms of recycled avocado waste, the market recorded a volume of 0.912 million tons in 2024 and is estimated to reach 2.90 million tons by 2033, with a CAGR of 13.1% during the forecast period.

 The increasing commercialization of avocado seed starch for the production of biodegradable plastics is emerging as a significant growth driver in the avocado waste market.
 Avocado seeds, which make up approximately 16–20% of the total fruit weight, represent a large, low-cost, starch-rich biomass stream that can effectively replace petroleum-derived plastic feedstocks.
 With industrial avocado processing generating over 2.4 million tons of byproducts annually, including more than 1.45 million tons of discarded seeds, a scalable raw material base for bio-based polymer manufacturing is being established.
 This development aligns with the growing efforts by governments and packaging companies to reduce reliance on single-use fossil-fuel plastics.